Frequently Asked Questions: DBT

 What kind of therapy do clients receive in DBT?

 It should be noted that in standard DBT, it is the individual therapist who is “in charge” of the treatment.
-This means it is the individual therapist’s job to coordinate the treatment with the other people – skills group leaders, psychiatrists, and vocational counselors.
-In collaboration with the client, the therapist keeps track of how the treatment is going, how things are going with everyone involved in the treatment, and whether or not the treatment is helping the client reach his or her goals.
+This means it is the individual therapist’s job to coordinate the treatment with the other people – skills group leaders, psychiatrists, and vocational counsellors.
+In collaboration with the client, the therapist keeps track of progress, how things are going with everyone involved in the treatment, and whether or not the treatment is helping the client reach their goals.

-In some situations, DBT clients may also be on medications for problems like major depression bipolar disorder, are transient (short-term) psychotic episodes.
+In some situations, DBT clients may also be on medications for problems like major depression bipolar disorder, or transient (short-term) psychotic episodes.